U.S. Embassy Montevideo, Uruguay - MTV

 See Medical and Test Fees >>

-U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
-Current immigrant visa vaccination requirements are available CDC.GOV.
-You can also read Frequently Asked Questions about our medical examination requirements on Travel.State.Gov.
+U.S. immigration law requires immigrant visa applicants to get certain vaccinations before receiving a visa.
+Current immigrant visa vaccination requirements are available on CDC.Gov.
+There you can find information on what vaccines you need based on your age.
+You can also read Frequently Asked Questions about our medical exam requirements at Travel.State.Gov.

 After the medical exam